What is autism?

 - Insistence on things being the same, inflexible and insistent on routine, or ritualised patterns of verbal or non-verbal behaviour.

-- Extremely reactive or not reactive at all to sensory input, or an unusual interest in sensory aspects of the environment.
+- Unexpected reactions, to sensory input, or an unusual interest in sensory aspects of the environment.

 Functional impact of autism on a person

 For some people autism can impact all areas of life significantly, while for others it can impact certain aspects of life to a lesser degree.
-Because of this, autism is referred to as a “spectrum” and diagnosed based on both signs and characteristics, and the impact that these differences may have on a person’s life over time
+Because of this, autism is referred to as a “spectrum” and diagnosed based on both characteristics and the impact that these differences may have on a person’s life over time.

-If the signs or characteristics shown by a person are causing significant challenges in social, personal, family, occupational or other important areas of a person’s life then it is likely that the person will be diagnosed as having autism, or being on the autism spectrum.
+If the characteristics shown by a person are causing significant challenges in social, personal, family, occupational or other important areas of a person’s life then it is likely that the person will be diagnosed with an Autism Spectrum Disorder.

-If the signs and characteristics are not having a major impact on a person’s life or relationships, and they are able to function in all social and interpersonal settings, it’s unlikely that autism will be diagnosed.
+If the characteristics are not having a negative impact on a person’s life or relationships, and they are able to engage in all social and interpersonal settings, it’s unlikely that autism will be diagnosed.

 The specific behaviours that capture the criteria listed above and the degree to which they affect daily life differ between individuals and can be influenced by factors such as age, learning and available supports.
 Due to this variability, the DSM5 provides severity levels 1 to 3 for each of the two domains to reflect the degree to which the behaviours they capture interfere in the individual’s daily life requiring support.